 FACT SHEET: USDA Support for Food Banks and the Emergency Food System

-In total, USDA expects to invest approximately $2 billion in the nation’s emergency food system in fiscal year 2022 with a goal of maintaining similar levels of support as in fiscal year 2021.
+These historic investments represent supplemental support for the nation’s emergency food system totaling billions of dollars.
 This is in addition to resources from other federal agencies, such as the Department of the Treasury’s Coronavirus Relief Fund, which some states are using to help procure a continuous food supply for food banks and other emergency food providers.